 Here is your opportunity.
 Instead listening their pre-planned discussion of the Watchtower teachings, let them know that you are interested in them personally.
 What are their stories?
 What is the Lord doing in their lives?
 You’ll find that a large number of Jehovah’s Witnesses were raised Catholic, and this gives you an opportunity to share your love for the Church and invite them home.
 Perhaps the most important thing to remember is to listen.

 When your turn comes, focus the discussion on the one topic you need to address with any door-to-door missionary: authority.
-"Who is your authority, and why should we trust him?
-With the number of denominations approaching 30,000, all using Scripture and all claiming to be correct, what assurance can we have that the Watchtower's interpretations are accurate?"
+“Who is your authority, and why should we trust him?
+With countless denominations, all using Scripture and all claiming to be correct, what assurance can we have that the Watchtower’s interpretations are accurate?”

 2. Before Jesus Christ came to earth, he was Michael, prince of the angels.

 This is one teaching that the Witnesses don’t speak about often, because the Bible is silent with regard to any evidence supporting such a claim.
 Witnesses will admit that if you had walked up to any of the twelve apostles and asked him who Jesus was, none would have said, “But of course, he’s Michael the Archangel!”
 The very idea was unheard of before Charles Taze Russell, and the Bible rejects the possibility of it.

 The book of Hebrews states, “To which of the angels did God ever say, ‘You are my son’? . . .
 Let all the angels of God worship him. . . .
 Your throne, O God, stands firm forever. . . .
 O Lord, you established the earth, and the heavens are the works of your hands . . . to which of the angels has he ever said, ‘Sit at my right hand’?”
 (Heb.
 1).